 Shopify products sit at /products/{handle} and map to WooCommerce /product/{slug}/.
 Shopify collections sit at /collections/{handle} and map to WooCommerce /product-category/{slug}/.
 Custom pages (/pages/about) map to the WordPress page slug (/about/).
 Blog URLs (/blogs/news/{post-handle}) map to your chosen WordPress permalink structure.

-Export the product and collection handle list from Shopify admin to build a clean source-of-truth for column A. Run a spreadsheet formula to generate column B.
+Export the product and collection handle list from Shopify admin to build a clean source-of-truth for column A, then run a spreadsheet formula to generate column B.

 Step 8: Test, DNS cutover, and post-migration checks